tonethar/IGME-330-Spring-2020/weekly/interstitial.md

     A) Online Office Hours (but you can email your Prof any time!):
       - Noah Bast - nbbigm@rit.edu
         - Week 10 (Thursday 3/26) - will be on 330 Discord channel during regularly scheduled classtime
-        - Remainging weeks - will be on 330 Discord channel during regularly scheduled classtime
+        - Remaining weeks - will be on 330 Discord channel during regularly scheduled classtime
         - I am generally available via email on Discord outside of those times as well
       - Tony Jefferson - tony@mail.rit.edu
         - Week 10 (Thursday 3/26) - will be on 330 Discord channel during regularly scheduled classtime